overmesgit/cogent/README.md

 If scalability in high priority I would also consider to use AWS Lambda functions, because with simple architecture very high scalability can be reached.

+With current structure services can be deployed to AWS ECS service.
+Auto-scaling also can be configured.

 In production documents should be downloaded to S3.

 Redis isn't reliable persistence storage, for real application I would prefer some SQL database.
 I have used Redis because I already have it for workers queue.

+It was interesting assigment.
+I didn't work with docker-compose and redis before, so it took some time to set it up.